microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewscheduledefinition-update.md

 doc_type: apiPageType
 ---

-# Update accessReview
+# Update accessReviewScheduleDefinition

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+>[!NOTE]
+>Any updates made to an **accessReviewScheduleDefinition** will only apply to future instances.
+Currently running instances cannot be updated.
+>Additionally, this API is not intended to update properties, including decisions, on the **accessReviewInstance** level.
+See [accessReviewInstance](accessreviewinstance.md) for more information on instances.

-In the Azure AD [access reviews](../resources/accessreviews-root.md) feature, update an existing [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md) object to change one or more of its properties, including reviewers.
+In the Azure AD [access reviews](../resources/accessreviews-root.md) feature, update an existing [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md) object to change one or more of its properties.

-This API is not intended to update properties, including decisions, on the instance level.
-See [accessReviewInstance](accessreviewinstance.md) for more information.
-Additionally, to stop a review early, see [Stop a review]().

 ## Permissions